mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 The bad news is that there are a lot of things going on.
 The good news is that this is the most complicated part of the compiler!

-Lets divide the code into parts and look into each one step by step.
+Let's divide the code into parts and look into each one step by step.

 ## Node Types